DJDNS/deje-serialization-tests/README.md

 Finally, a file is populated from the hook's STDOUT.

 **THIS SHOULD NEVER OUTPUT A NEWLINE AT THE END OF THE FILE.** It's cleaner this way, since the compact content should not include a newline when hashed, and we might as well be consistent.

+### Repository structure

+This repository is arranged in a folder tree according to the following hierarchy.

+ * run
+ * README.md
+ * some\_test\_dir
+   * description
+   * model
+     * input.json
+     * expected
+       * pretty4
+     * produced
+       * pretty4
+   * document
+     * input.json
+     * expected
+     * produced
+ * some\_other\_test\_dir
+ * ...

+Pretty straightforward.
+Each test has a description, and one or more object types.
+Each object type has an input.json file for input data, and an 'expected' dir for output in various formats.
+The 'produced' dir starts out empty (or nonexistent, due to the way git handles empty dirs), but is automatically created and populated when those tests are run.

+It should be easy to use existing tests as reference when creating new ones.